Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Integrable frames, Haantjes algebras and manifolds

 \subsection{Darboux--Haantjes coordinates for $\omega\mathscr{H}$ manifolds}

 Assume that $(M,\omega,\mathscr{H})$ is an Abelian $\omega\mathscr{H}$ manifold of class $m$.
-In \cite{TT2016prepr} it was proved that there exist local charts in $U\subset M$ which are Darboux coordinates for $\omega$; besides, all Haantjes operators take simultaneosly a block-diagonal form.
+Then, there exist local charts in $U\subset M$ which are Darboux coordinates for $\omega$; besides, all of the Haantjes operators take simultaneously a block-diagonal form \cite{TT2016prepr}.
 Due to their twofold role, they will be called \textit{Darboux--Haantjes} (DH) coordinates.

 \begin{corollary} Given a semisimple Abelian $\omega\mathscr{H}$ manifold $(M, \omega ,\mathscr{H})$, on a set of Darboux--Haantjes coordinates each $\boldsymbol{K} \in \mathscr{H}$ takes the diagonal form \eqref{eq:Hdiag}. \end{corollary}